Wyntuition/jekyll-now/todo/02-work-internal.md

 messages and appropriately responds to nonverbal messages of others when conversing.

 Effective communication of test mocking/stubbing/etc across multiple teams.

+Account, other project, client comm?